Connorrr/Dot-Probe/README.md

 # TobiiEyetrackerAnalysis
-Python program that takes the output of an Open Sesame Project using the tobii eyetracking plugin to refine relevant data.
-The example OpenSesamy project can be used to generate raw data that will be interpreted by the Analysis software.
+This program was made to work in parallel with the OpenSesame Tobii plugin.
+The included OpenSesame project outputs raw gaze point data and the Analysis software takes this and uses a simple GUI to define Areas of Intrest and fixation definitions.
+The output is a significantly refined data file.

+I used Atom to build and run the Analysis project.
+The root project file is AutoDrawTracker.py.

 ![image3](https://user-images.githubusercontent.com/7636403/147014640-b31ea7c9-bf38-43f6-b5ad-84d92b00a138.gif)